 What would I want you to know in one letter that I wish I could say over a lifetime of serving you in person?

-First, Jesus Christ our Saviour stands as truly the greatest gift humanity could ever receive.
+First, Jesus Christ, our Saviour stands as indeed the most magnificent gift humanity could ever receive.
 History and fact defend His life, death, and resurrection.
-Sin in our hearts show us our desperate need for His work.
-If you remembered one thing about Jesus, remember this: Jesus, saw a messed up world and he loved it so much he chose to suffer and die for it.
+Sin in our hearts shows us our desperate need for His work.
+If you remember one thing about Jesus, remember this: Jesus, saw a messed up world and he loved it so much he chose to suffer and die for it.
 Our sin never surprises, overwhelms, or exhausts our Savior.
 He loves us.
 He loves you!

-Second, God our father loves you!
-He looks down totally willing to love, help and give wisdom to you.
+Second, God, our father loves you!
+He looks down, willing to love, help, and give wisdom to you.
 And one day He will judge all the sin of this world.
 Even the folks who get away with murder.
-God knows your heart, fear not and live well!
+God knows your heart, fear not, and live well!

 Fourth, I love our little community at 65 Home Ave!
 I love how you love like one big family!
 I love how you show up when others are sick.
-I love how you have cared for us through our heath drama!
+I love how you have cared for us through our health drama!
 I love you guys so much!
-Keeping showing love like you do so well!
+Keeping showing love as you do so well!
 Never stop!

 Fifth, Ashley and I consider ourselves surprisingly blessed by you!
 More health difficulties than I ever imagined have failed to overwhelm us because of you.
-Through two children’s births and major changes throughout the church, many of you are still here.
-If today was my last day as a Pastor I would simply smile and consider myself a lucky man.
+Through two children’s births and significant changes throughout the church, many of you are still here.
+If today were my last day as a Pastor, I would smile and consider myself a lucky man.
 Thank you!
-If you love every pastor like you have cared for us you will never lack for a minister.
+If you love every pastor as you have cared for us, you will never lack for a minister.

-Sixth, The true strength of Terre Haute lies in it’s families.
-Our community has problems of poverty, drugs, and pain.
+Sixth, The real strength of Terre Haute lies in its families.
+Our community has problems with poverty, drugs, and pain.
 But our families are stronger than all these.
 I love watching you guys support and care for each other through thick and thin.
-Keep investing and keep loving each other.
+Keep investing, and keep loving each other.
 Families change the world!

 I think the jet’s settling down on the path to Phoenix now.
 Hopefully a short hop from there to start our stay in California.
-I plan to preach my heart out on March 31 back home and standing behind my handmade pulpit.
+I plan to preach my heart out on March 31, back home, and to stand behind my handmade pulpit.
 But today, please take this encouragement to heart.
-Take action today be the man or woman God wants you to be.
+Take action today by the man or woman God wants you to be.
 You and I don’t know what the next hour or day holds.